Environment

 Risks

-• Damage to own facilities, and operation Risks stoppages due to supply chain disruptions
+• Damage to own facilities, and operation stoppages due to supply chain disruptions

 • Minimize impacts through ongoing BCP measures and supply chain resilience